h2oai/h2o-3/h2o-docs/src/product/cloud-integration/google-compute.rst

 This section describes how to install and start H2O Flow (H2O-3 web offering) in a Google Compute environment using the available Cloud Launcher offering.

+Before You Begin
+''''''''''''''''

+If you are trying GCP for the first time and have just created an account, please check your Google Compute Engine (GCE) resource quota limits.
+Our default recommendation for launching H2O-3 is 4 CPUs, 15 GB RAM, and 3 nodes.
+By default, GCP allocates a maximum of 8 CPUs, so most H2O-3 users can easily run without reaching a quota limit.
+Some users of H2O, however, may require more resources.
+If necessary, you can change these settings to match your quota limit, or you can request more resources from GCP.
+Refer to https://cloud.google.com/compute/quotas for more information, including information on how to check your quota and request additional quota.

+Installation Procedure
+''''''''''''''''''''''

 1. In your browser, log in to the Google Compute Engine Console at https://console.cloud.google.com/.

 2. In the left navigation panel, select **Cloud Launcher**.